 In Ireland the weather is a favourite topic of conversation and is often, quite accurately, described as ‘changeable’.

 It is quite possible that a day that dawns wet and cloudy will end in bright sunshine and vice versa.
 It’s even possible for the sun to still shine while rain pours down.

 Just because Irish people are walking about in light summer clothes does not mean they haven’t prepared themselves for rain – they seem to be able to magic up umbrellas or rain coats from nowhere when the sun suddenly disappears!

 The price we pay for our lush green countryside is this propensity for sudden, short showers even on the sunniest days.
-The distinctive light that many visitors, especially photographers, love is down to the amount of moisture in the air.
+On the upside, the distinctive light that many visitors, especially artists and photographers, love is down to the amount of moisture in the air.

 Tips for Beating the Irish Weather

 These guidelines will help you to deal with whatever the weather in Ireland throws at you!

 No matter what time of year you travel bring rain wear (light in summer, more substantial in winter) and at least one warm sweater.